Exabyte-io/documentation/docs/cli/actions/customize.md

     wget --no-check-certificate https://bootstrap.pypa.io/get-pip.py -O - | python - --user
     ```

 2. After finishing the installation, update PATH variable.
-Open ~/.bashrc_profile and add the following line:
+Open ~/.bashrc_profile and add the following line.

     ```bash
     export PATH=$HOME/.local/bin:$PATH
     ```

 3. Reload the session by the command source ~/.bashrc_profile or logout and login again.
-Then, check if pip command is available:
+Then, check if pip command is available.

     ```bash
     which pip